Hiking to Fitz Roy

 Soon it jogged up a hill into a lush forest.
 We maneuvered through a few large groups as we followed the undulating path with a few lookouts between the trees toward Glacier Piedras Blancas.
 This may have been the only disadvantage about taking transportation, as we had to start near the same time of many guided tours which we would have likely avoided had we begun just 30 minutes sooner.
 That said, the trail was far from congested relative to many places in Colorado.

 From the forest we emerged into large grass lands with an awesome view of Fitz Roy massif and its surrounding peaks.
 Fortunately as the morning passed, so did the clouds.
-The peaks, once obscured in white billowing clouds, were now emerging in a clear blue sky with wisps of swirling clouds.
-It just looked magnificent, and I was torn between racing to the top or stopping to take pictures every minute in case the weather changed.
+The peaks, once obscured in white billowing fluff, were now emerging in a clear blue sky with swirling white wisps.
+It just looked magnificent, and I was torn between racing to the top or stopping to snap photos every minute in case the weather changed.

 We definitely contended with a few traffic jams at this popular site, but then again, it was nothing like the masses we find on 14ers, so we were pleasantly surprised.
 Our climb up provided a tremendous view of the valley below and distant mountain ranges.